 - Create a plan:

 - Click here to begin the declaration process.
-After submission, wait for an email confirmation before coming to the USSO to meet with a staff advisor.
+After submission, wait for an email confirmation before making a declaration appointment on CalCentral.
 We recommend you complete this during weeks 1-8 of fall or spring.

 - Discuss your past coursework and future academic plan with a staff advisor in the USSO.